leropo00/movies_actors_be_task/README.md

 # Backend Exercise

+## Explanation about commit history

+Work was done in the development branch and merged 4 times into master branch, using git merge –no-ff, so that new commit was created, instead of fast forwarding master branch.
+When viewed in github history such commits show combined changes from multiple commits, while other commits show incremental changes done in the development branch.

+For easier viewing I have added a comment and tags on the 4 merge commits.
+Tags are merged_development_1, merged_development_2, merged_development_3 and merged_development_4, based on their order(1 is first commit, 4 is the last commit).

+## Postman collection

-Projct directory:  src\main\resources\postman contains the postman collection, with all the endpoints present, that was used during development.
+Project directory:  src\main\resources\postman contains the postman collection with all the endpoints, that was used during development.

 ## Using docker to containerize the application
 I have  containerized the service, both by running docker commands separately, as well as using docker compose.